jj1bdx/avrhwrng/README.md

 Note: the code is *not* written in the Arduino programming framework; it is written in C and avr-libc at <http://www.nongnu.org/avr-libc/>.

+## How it works

+Two independent noise generator circuits are connected to ATmega168/328P's analog comparator inputs (AIN0/AIN1, PD6/PD7, or Pin 6/7).
+The MCU samples the comparator output in a fixed frequency of the Timer 0 interrupts (4 microseconds = 250kHz).

+The sampled output bit stream from AVR analog comparator is filtered through von Neumann algorithm of two adjacent sampled bits into a byte stream.
+Each of the two-byte pairs of the byte stream is again filtered into one-byte stream by XORing the bytes of the pair with each other.

+The code will run either on ATmega168 or ATmega328P.

 ## Changes

 * 23-SEP-2015: Use -O3 altogether